 Enter rating agencies

 In direct parallel to the rise of incorporating ESG criteria into investment strategies, the amount of arbitrators of said criteria has skyrocketed.
 There are over 100 agencies and counting that offer ESG ratings and analysis.
-Similar to Moody’s or S&P rating credit bonds, ESG rating agencies are tasked with attributing a score that benchmarks a company’s management of material environmental, social, and governance risks.
+Similar to Moody’s or S&P rating credit bonds, these rating agencies are tasked with attributing a score that benchmarks a company’s management of material environmental, social, and governance risks.
 ESG ratings intend to equip investors, as well as capital providers, with essential information absent from conventional financial and accounting reporting.
 As a proxy for how well companies are managing material ESG issues in relation to peers, ratings allow for a more holistic and comprehensive study of risk management and long-term performance.

 Companies are now not only tasked with incorporating a sustainability strategy that outlines the management of material ESG issues, but also effectively communicating its management approach, tactics, and progress of those issues to the investment world.
 Only then will they get a return on their impact through higher ratings and the aforementioned benefits.
-However, as opposed to financial reporting, where age-old standards and practices are clearly defined and regulated, there are very few US regulations in place for disclosing ESG.
-Additionally, the crowd of competing guidelines like GRI, SASB, CDP, and more can also add to the confusion, with no one framework rising to prove most effective when disclosing ESG and improve ratings.
+However, different from financial reporting, where age-old standards and practices are clearly defined and regulated, there are very few US regulations in place for disclosing ESG.
+Additionally, the crowd of competing guidelines like GRI, SASB, CDP, and more can add to the confusion, with no one framework rising to prove most effective when disclosing ESG and improve ratings.

 To overcome the lack of regulations, as well as the level of ambiguity and degree of differentiation between the methodologies of rating agencies, companies must adopt a holistic approach when communicating ESG initiatives.
 This is especially true considering the breadth and diversity of communications rating agencies analyze when grading companies.
 From refining your sustainability report to strengthening your communication framework to evolving your diversity and inclusion communications there are countless ways in which a company can better communicate the management of its material ESG issues to rating agencies and the investment community.
-It is imperative that companies clearly and consistently demonstrate the strategy and progress of the management of material ESG issues through a diverse array of messaging and communications.
+It is imperative that companies clearly and consistently demonstrate the strategy and progress of the management of material ESG issues through varied forms of messaging and communications.

 Interested in learning more about how to best communicate ESG and improve your ratings?
-We are releasing a whitepaper that explores how to best communicate ESG, including practical guides, in-depth explanations, and best-in-class examples.
+We are releasing a whitepaper exploring how to best communicate ESG, including practical guides, in-depth explanations, and best-in-class examples.
 Subscribe to our newsletter to be the first to receive it.
 Can’t wait?
 Contact us to help quickstart the process of improving your ESG ratings and more effectively communicating your sustainability story.